 - Area: 2,643 square miles

-Named after state senator George McCone in 1919, this Montana county has just one incorporated town: Circle, which is also the county seat.
-Though over 1,700 people live in McCone County, they're spread out across more than 2,600 square miles.
+McCone County was named after state Sen. George McCone in 1919.
+The Montana county has just one incorporated town: Circle, which is also the county seat.

 - Population density: 64.30 people / 100 square miles

 - Population: 460

 Until 1962, this county's claim to fame was having what was possibly the smallest courthouse in the country.
 The county was named after President Chester A. Arthur when it was incorporated in 1913.

 - Population density: 63.43 people / 100 square miles